 References: See also Bug #43746.

-The MySQL Instance Configuration Wizard would fail to start correctly on Windows Vista.
+The MySQL Instance Configuration Wizard failed to start correctly on Windows Vista.
 (Bug #42386)

 When running the MySQL Instance Configuration Wizard in